ndawe/goodruns/README.rst

 Requirements
 ============

+goodruns requires at least Python 2.5 and only depends on modules in the standard library.
-goodruns requires `lxml <http://pypi.python.org/pypi/lxml/2.3>`_ and optionally `PyYAML <http://pypi.python.org/pypi/PyYAML/>`_ if you would like to convert GRLs into YAML format.
+For improved performance goodruns will optionally use `lxml <http://pypi.python.org/pypi/lxml/2.3>`_ if installed.
+Install `PyYAML <http://pypi.python.org/pypi/PyYAML/>`_ if you would like to convert GRLs into YAML format.

 Installation